-Study TESL in Malaysia with these 8 Cool Important Details
+TESL Course in Malaysia: 8 Important Details You Must Know

 TESL, or Teaching English as a Second Language is the practice of teaching the English Language.
-This course attracts students whose may not use English but resides in a country that utilize it a lot.
+This course attracts students who may not use English but reside in a country that utilizes it a lot.

 Read on to get started on your journey to a TESL course in Malaysia!

-As briefly mentioned above, TESL means to teach English as a Second Language.
+TESL means to Teach English as a Second Language.

 In a country like Malaysia, locals often use English to communicate, but not everyone understands it.
-For example, a student who grew up only understanding Mandarin may need to learn the language from a teacher with TESL qualification.
+For example, a student who grew up only understanding Mandarin or Malay may need to learn the language from a teacher with a TESL qualification.

-With that, you may see other abbreviations related to the programme, such as TESL, TESOL, and TEFL.
+You may have also seen other abbreviations such as TESOL, and TEFL.
 These courses are all within the field of teaching English to students whose first language is not English.

 It can certainly get confusing when you are exploring your course options!